 10. Knees To Chest

-Lie down on your back and hug knees up into chest.
-This has the same affects as child’s pose without the impact on the knees.
+Lie down on your back and hug your knees up into your chest.
+This has the same effects as child’s pose without the impact on the knees.
 It rounds and releases.
 You can gently rock right to left for a gentle massage on the spine.

 If you’re short on time and want a quick and effective yoga flow to relieve your back pain, try this 4-minute flow below.
 You can do it in the morning before you start your day, or at night to unwind, stretch out your back, and relax.

 Yoga is known to relieve many stresses in the body and mind.
-When practiced regularly, you can become more in tune with how the body responds to certain activity and move mindfully.
-It’s great for improved flexibility and range of motion, but also injury prevention.
+When practiced regularly, you can become more in tune with how the body responds to certain activities and move mindfully.
+It’s great for improved flexibility and range of motion, but also for injury prevention.
 There are restorative yoga classes and workshops designed specifically for back pain.
-Check your local studios and instructors for a class near you!